 All in all, the property maintains the true spirit of midcentury Palm Springs but not without a fresh, modern feel.
 "Our goal was to make it feel relevant and stay true to the architecture or the spirit of Palm Springs—keeping it really fresh, inspiring, and comfortable," says the designer.
 "And blue is just such a happy color; there's a freshness to it, and everyone loves it."

-And now, these are the coolest Upstate New York getaways for fall.
+And now, these are the coolest upstate New York getaways.